luthfiadityaa/SimeDarby-Wiki/Basic-Design/DFD-WMS/Storage/Unplanned-Storage/Unplanned-Storage-from-OP-Area.md

 inoutstationoperator--> |INSERT| id26-insert
 :::

 After Completion, Conveyor receives the signal and starts transferring the pallet.
 AGC will send ID26 to WareNavi and WareNavi will execute the receive task based on information in received ID26.
-While WareNavi processes ID26, WareNavi will create a Arrival record and let Automatic Mode Change Sender picks up the data.
+While WareNavi processes ID26, WareNavi will create a Arrival record and let Storage Sender picks up the data.

 <span style="background-color:yellow; color:black; font-weight:bold">&nbsp; jp.co.daifuku.asrs.communication.id.recv.As21Id26 &nbsp;</span>